bekk/k6-workshop/README.md

     }
   ```

-2. From the command line in the `load-tests` folder, run: `k6 run create-users.js`.
+3. From the command line in the `load-tests` folder, run: `k6 run create-users.js`.
 This should produce some output, including a table of statistics.
 Right now we want the row starting with `http_req_failed`.
 This should say `0.00%`, meaning all (in this case, a single request) succeeded with a successful status code.

-    **So, what happens when k6 runs the file?** The default exported function in the file is assumed to be the load test by k6. `http.post` performs a single HTTP POST request towards the `/users` endpoint, with the payload and headers specified in the code.
-The payload object is converted to string by using `JSON.stringify`, since k6 doesn't do that for us. [`http` is a k6 library](https://k6.io/docs/javascript-api/k6-http/) that is needed for generating proper statistics for requests and responses, using `fetch` or other native JS methods won't work properly.
-The `utils.js` module contains some helpers to simplify the code in this workshop.
+    **So, what happens when k6 runs the file?**

+    * The default exported function in the file is assumed to be the load test by k6.
+    * `http.post` performs a single HTTP POST request towards the `/users` endpoint, with the payload and headers specified in the code.
+The payload object is converted to string by using `JSON.stringify`, since k6 doesn't do that for us. [`http` is a built-in k6 library](https://k6.io/docs/javascript-api/k6-http/) that is needed for generating proper statistics for requests and responses, using `fetch` or other native JS methods won't work properly.
+    * `randomIntBetween` is fetched from an [external k6 library, `k6-utils`](https://k6.io/docs/javascript-api/jslib/utils/), that is maintained by Grafana Labs.

-3. Let's generate more than one request! :chart_with_upwards_trend:
+4. Let's generate more than one request! :chart_with_upwards_trend:

     Run: `k6 run --duration 5s --vus 100 create-users.js`